 Once the have provided their business or sold their goods, they receive payment from their customer and can then repay the interest on their loan in full.
-This is not regulated because again it is almost like investing in someone’s business or performance.
+This is unregulated because again it is almost like investing in someone’s business or performance.

 In the dark web of Bitcoin and Ethereum, you can currently buy, sell and trade cryptocurrencies online without any external regulation.
-Whilst this might change in the future, currently there are no barriers if you want to exchange these “virtual coins” within your organisation, set up an exchange for buying and selling or even a comparison website too.
+Whilst this might change in the future, currently cryptocurrencies are unregulated if you want to exchange these “virtual coins” within your organisation, set up an exchange for buying and selling or even a comparison website too.

 Non status lending